JuliaServices/Match.jl/README.md

 * Zach Allaun's [`Match.jl`](https://github.com/zachallaun/Match.jl) which is a similar, but (at this writing) less complete module for pattern matching.

-  Note that `Match.jl` is also not listed as an available package for Julia.
+  Note that Zach's `Match.jl` is also not listed as an available package for Julia.
+(Zach kindly offered to let this package use the same name--thanks!)

 ## Installation